 Communication compliance policies in Microsoft 365 help you overcome many modern challenges associated with compliance and internal and external communications, including:

 - Scanning increasing types of communication channels

 - Regulatory enforcement and the risk of fines

-In some organizations, there may be a separation of duties between IT support and the compliance management group.
-Microsoft 365 supports the separation between communication compliance configuration and the configuration of policies for scanning communications.
-For example, the IT group for an organization may be responsible for setting up role permissions and groups to support communication compliance policies configured and managed by the organization's compliance team.
+Additionally, there may be a separation of duties between your IT admins and your compliance management team.
+Communication compliance supports the separation between configuration of policies and the investigation and review of messages.
+For example, the IT group for your organization may be responsible for setting up communication compliance role permissions, groups, and policies and investigators and reviewers may be responsible for message triage, review, and mitigation actions.